learn-academy-2021-alpha/week-2-assessment-stephbegle/interview-questions-2.md

 - React props - props stands for properties and is a keyword that pass parent class variables (or properties) into the child component of the class.
 It's a one way road from parent to child.

+// to add on, how dad is passed between different components

 https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0